zhongerting/WarpX2511-xjtu/Docs/source/theory/intro.rst

 .. _theory-pic:

 WarpX simulates the **self-consistent** evolution of **particle species** (e.g., electrons, ions, etc.) in the presence of **electric and magnetic fields**.
-In this context, *self-consistent* indicates that the particle dynamics are influenced by the fields, while the fields themselves evolve in response to the particles' changing charge and current density.
+In this context, *self-consistent* indicates that the particle dynamics are influenced by the fields, while the fields themselves evolve in response to the particles' changing charge and current densities.

 The fields are represented on a **discrete spatial grid** (see :ref:`theory-grid`).
 The species are most commonly represented by **discrete macroparticles** moving continuously through the grid, but can also be represented as **fluids** discretized on a grid (see :ref:`theory-species_representations`).